visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 So far we have seen how discussion of men is far more prevalent in Brexit tweets than discussion of women.
 However, we might also ask whether the nature of discourse changes when talking about male and female figures  - are the same topics discussed, and is the language used the same?

 To analyse this we took a set of common topics relating to Brexit (trade, immigration, no deal etc.) and created sets of key words for each topic.
+We then used these key words to find tweets that discussed each topic.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQ0MjExMDIxLDEyMzc3Mjk2MDAsODY0Mj
+eyJoaXN0b3J5IjpbLTg2NzQ5Njc0OCwxMjM3NzI5NjAwLDg2ND
-A5MTc0LC0xNTE3NDM1ODk1LC04MDk0NzcyNjMsNTIwMDY4NTY0
+IwOTE3NCwtMTUxNzQzNTg5NSwtODA5NDc3MjYzLDUyMDA2ODU2
-LDIwNDc4MDQxNiwtOTgzNTcwMzY4LDE4ODIyNTA3NzMsLTEzOD
+NCwyMDQ3ODA0MTYsLTk4MzU3MDM2OCwxODgyMjUwNzczLC0xMz
-kwOTQxMTAsLTEyMzgyODcwOTgsMjQ2MjcyODIsMjAwMDQzMDIx
+g5MDk0MTEwLC0xMjM4Mjg3MDk4LDI0NjI3MjgyLDIwMDA0MzAy
-MCwyMDI5NTExMzM0LC0yMTE1MTYxNzY2LC03MjA4MDIwMzUsLT
+MTAsMjAyOTUxMTMzNCwtMjExNTE2MTc2NiwtNzIwODAyMDM1LC
-gzMDUxNTM2LC05NjczNTU4MTksLTQzMTQ0MTkwMSwtMTY2Njg1
+04MzA1MTUzNiwtOTY3MzU1ODE5LC00MzE0NDE5MDEsLTE2NjY4
-OTIyMV19
+NTkyMjFdfQ==
 -->